zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

     realm, disabling persistent sessions, and disabling sessions entirely.

+    //TODO: explain the changes and don't ask to copy.

 3. Next, you should make sure that the libraries you copied to `$TOMCAT_HOME/lib/ext` are loaded when you start your server.
 Copy the `$TOMCAT_HOME/conf/catalina.properties` file from your bundle to your server.
     This allows Catalina to access the JARs that you copied to `$TOMCAT_HOME/lib/ext`.

+    //TODO: explain the changes and don't ask to copy.

 4. Copy the
    `$TOMCAT_HOME/conf/catalina.policy` file from your bundle to your server.